- What is the Honors College?

 What are Honors College students like?

-Is there a grade point requirement to be an Honors student?
+Is there a GPA requirement to be an Honors College student?

 Does it cost more to be in the Honors College?

 I’m already a college student.
-Can I still apply to Honors?
+Can I apply to join the Honors College?